SmileiPIC/Smilei/doc/Sphinx/relativistic_fields_initialization.rst

 For physical setups where a species is already relativistic when the simulation starts, e.g. a relativistic electron bunch, the initial electromagnetic fields can be computed through a simplified procedure, described in [Vay2008]_, [Londrillo2014]_ and [Massimo2016]_.

-An important assumption of this calculation is that the species is highly relativistic, moving in the positive :math:`x` direction, with negligible velocity spread.
+An important assumption of this calculation is that the species is highly relativistic, moving in the positive :math:`x` direction, with negligible momentum spread.
 Under this hypothesis, the transverse components of the species current density are neglected and the four-current quadrivector can be written as:

 .. math::